okd-project/okd/FAQ.md

  ) | oc apply -f -
 ```

-## What to do in case of errors ?
+## What to do in case of errors?
+If you experience problems during installation you *must* collect bootstrap log bundle, see [instructions](https://docs.okd.io/latest/installing/installing-troubleshooting.html)

-If you experience problems during the installation or afterwards, collect data of your cluster with:
+If you experience problems post installation, collect data of your cluster with:

 ```
 oc adm must-gather
 ```

-A directory with lots of information will be created.
-Tar zip it and and it to the developers.

-Cloud provider secrets, ... will not be included.
+See [documentation](https://docs.okd.io/latest/support/gathering-cluster-data.html) for more information.

 Upload it to a file hoster and send the link to the developers (Slack channel, ...)